-Turning to the top of the camera, I’m a little disappointed to see a mode button with a surrounding dial like on the EOS R. I’d prefer to have a mode dial like on the 5D-series and other canon DSLRs as this lets you see and set the exposure mode without having to power up the camera.
+Turning to the top of the camera, I’m a little disappointed to see a mode button with a surrounding dial like on the EOS R. I’d prefer to have a mode dial like on the 5D-series and other Canon DSLRs (and the EOS R6) as this lets you set the exposure mode without having to power up the camera.

 It’s also good to see a monochrome LCD on the top of the R5, just to the right of the viewfinder.
 That’s handy for checking the exposure mode and key settings if the vary-angle screen isn’t flipped out.

 When the Canon EOS 5D Mark IV came out I asked why a camera with such good video credentials had a fixed screen and I was told that it was for durability.
 There’s also an argument that really dedicated videographers would invest in an external monitor.

 However, Canon appears to have reconsidered its position.
 It’s great to see a vari-angle screen on the EOS R5.
 It makes it much easier to shoot video from above or below head-height while keeping the kit size and weight down.
 Also, as the screen is touch-sensitive you can control the camera with a few taps.